 KFOR comes under a single chain of command, under the authority of Commander KFOR (COMKFOR).
 COMKFOR reports to the Commander of Joint Force Command Naples (COM JFCN), Italy.
 The current COMKFOR is Maj.
-Gen. Lorenzo D’Addario.
-He assumed command of the Kosovo Force on 28 November 2018.
+Gen. Michele Risi.
+He assumed command of the Kosovo Force on 19 November 2019.

 Former KFOR commanders

 Lt.
 Gen. Juan Ortuño, SP A

 Lt.
 Gen. Carlo Cabigiosu, IT A